1i8/PlutoniumPrivate/README.md

-This is my old project and not sure if it still works Plutonium.Agent is the core of bot and the idea is to run it in other computer like in vps and control the bot(s) from client gui
+This is my old project and not sure if it still works.
+Plutonium.Agent is the core of bot and the idea is to run it in other computer like in vps and control the bot(s) from client gui
 Last growtopia version this is used in 4.09 you can change the game_version and protocol from Plutonium.Agent/Entities/Config.cs